Cheongna International City

-Cheong-na International City (also pronounced Cheongla) is a development project in Seo District, Incheon, South Korea.
+Cheongna International City is a development project in Seohae District, Incheon, South Korea.
 The city is built on a nearly two million square foot plot of land (5.38 million Korean pyong) that expects a maximum population of 90,000.
 The city is located on the coast and near to Yeongjong Island and Incheon International Airport to Seoul via the Incheon International Airport Expressway, the Kyeong-in Expressway, the Incheon International Airport Railroad, and the Kyeong-in Ferry Line.

 Among the city's first complexes are GM Korea's Research and Development center, the only international school in Korea to be recognized as a domestic educational institution, the Cheong-na Dalton School, and Jack Nicklaus' Bear's Best Golf club the world's third-ranking Golf course after Summerlin and Atlanta.

 The city has scheduled other projects such as the 450 meter-high CC Tower, the largest domestic lake park in Korea, an international business and finance center, a high-tech industrial complex, Robot Land Theme Park, an international science and research complex, a floral park, U-ECO City and Holy Land.

 Hana Financial Group is planning to transfer its headquarters here to what will be called Hana Dream Town.
 LG Group is planning to construct an electric vehicle research facility by the end of 2012.